 Event Benefits Via Tax Efficiency

-THE REQUIREMENT: Our client is a CEO of a small-sized company of ten employees that always spent his own money on providing an annual group travel incentive that not only encouraged staff bonding but ultimately helped towards retaining his annual corporate profit margin.
+Our client is a CEO of a small company with ten employees.
+He always spent his own money on an annual group travel incentive.
+The trips encouraged staff bonding and helped to keep his annual profit margin.

-THE RESULT: We recommended to the client consider switching from spending his own money to using corporate funds.
-Switching to corporate funds allowed his travel incentives to become a business expense and hence tax qualify.
-What’s better than a business owner having to pay less in corporation tax and retaining his or her personal income for other purposes.
+The result: We recommended that the client switch from spending his own money.
+He should use corporate funds.
+Switching to corporate funds allowed his travel incentives to become a business expense.
+So, they now qualify for a tax deduction.
+What’s better than a business owner paying less in corporation tax?
+They can keep their personal income for other purposes.

-THE REQUIREMENT We were approached by a PR company based in Philadelphia that asked us to organise several daily full-inclusive packages to entertain 30 of the world’s most senior cardiologists.
+A PR company in Philadelphia approached us.
+They asked us to organise daily packages.
+The packages must be all-inclusive.
+They are for 30 of the world’s top cardiologists.
 This included private dining experiences to hiring private boxes at sporting fixtures.

 “The difference is in the results”

-THE RESULT Probably the most memorable time experienced by all 30 delegates.
-Character profiling of delegates helped us in offering the PR company a fully designed group package based our what would excite.
+THE RESULT was the most memorable time experienced by all 30 delegates.
+We profiled the delegates.
+It helped us offer the PR company a designed group package.
+We based it on what would excite them.

-THE REQUIREMENT The client provided us with a shopping list consisting of key elements for their upcoming celebration event.
+The client gave us a shopping list.
+It has the key elements for their upcoming celebration.

-THE RESULT We arranged all theming, a venue that would complement the client’s lavish message, and caterers that offered a pre-selection of biting prior to guests sitting down to a silver service plated format, An MC, sound, and AV were ready as was the entertainment and we also provided a guest valet service.
+We arranged the theming.
+It fits the client’s lavish message.
+The caterers offered a pre-selection of appetizers.
+The guests would sit down to a silver service.
+We also had an MC, sound, and AV ready.
+The entertainment was set, and we provided a guest valet service.
 All drinks and meals were pre-selected due to dietary reasons.

 Breaking the ice

-THE REQUIREMENT A legal practice wanted to create a client showcase evening at their offices where existing clients would be invited.
-The client’s aims were that delegates should network and communicate with their practice partners.
+The Need: A law firm wanted to create a client showcase at their offices.
+Existing clients would be invited.
+The client’s aims were for their partners to network and talk with their clients.

-THE RESULT We created various attractions that included cheese and wine tasting together with a large Scalextric game.
-The client saw the event as a good way of breaking barriers and hopefully obtaining new business.
+…was attractions that included cheese and wine tasting.
+They also had a large Scalextric game.
+The client saw the event as a good way of breaking barriers and obtaining new business.

 Call Centre – Time is Money

-THE REQUIREMENT We were approached by a call center that wanted us to help them reduce the level of cigarette breaks employees were having by introducing a healthier option that would retain the staff at their desks for a longer period of time.
+A call center approached us for help.
+They wanted to reduce the level of cigarette breaks employees were taking.
+They would do this by introducing a healthier option that would keep the staff at their desks longer.

 “We always welcome an opportunity to assist any HR office”

-THE RESULT We introduced 3 step motivation tool.
-The first was by having various masseurs approach the staff whilst they were working and ask them if they would like a neck and hand massage to help them de-stress.
-The second was offering them a fruit selection of apples, pears, and grapes which they could nibble at their desk.
-The third was someone going around early afternoon with coffee and mints served to them at their desks.
-The clients felt that the operation was a complete success and did reduce the staff numbers from leaving the building for smoke breaks.
+We introduced 3 step motivation tool.
+The first way was to have different masseurs approach the staff while they worked.
+They would ask if they would like a neck and hand massage to help them de-stress.
+The second was offering them a selection of fruits.
+It had apples, pears, and grapes.
+They could nibble them at their desk.
+The third was someone going around early afternoon.
+They had coffee and mints served to them at their desks.
+The clients felt the operation was a complete success.
+It reduced staff numbers leaving the building for smoke breaks.

 Private Small Group Away Day

-THE RESULT With the exception of the manager, we let the five staff within a group, think that they were attending a corporate milestone event which was being celebrated at a restaurant in Paris.
-So everyone was asked to meet early at the airline check-in desk.
-Everyone was told that there was no need to pack any luggage as they would be coming back the same day.
-Really cheap one-way low-cost flight tickets were purchased.
-The focus was on pushing quality and value which obviously left many pondering whether they would, in fact, be returning home via coach transportation.
-In actual fact, their return was pre-planned using a hired private jet.
+We let the five staff within a group think they were attending a corporate event.
+The event was being celebrated at a restaurant in Paris, except for the manager.
+The airline check-in desk asked everyone to meet early.
+Everyone was told not to pack too much luggage.
+They may return the same day.
+So we purchased cheap one-way low-cost flight tickets for the group.
+The focus was on pushing quality and value.
+This left many wondering if they would be going home by coach.
+Their return was pre-planned using a hired private jet.
 Imagine the impact that had, which still is a talking point to this day…

 Staff away day package